Kenshiro-28/MAGI/README.md

 ## Prime Directives

 You can set MAGI to behave like a fictional character or follow a set of rules.
-You just have to describe what you want and MAGI will follow your instructions.
+Simply describe your desired behavior, and MAGI will follow your instructions.

 You can set your Prime Directives in the file **prime_directives.txt**.